MoiraeSoftware/moiraesoftware.github.com/source/_posts/2012-02-19-fsharp-dataflow-agents-iii.markdown

 {% endcodeblock %}
 This one also uses the same `ContinueWith` functionality in the recursive `loopForMsg` function, perhaps some of these functions could extracted out and refactored but I prefer to keep the code like this to better explain what's going on.
-The the code will be available on GitHub anyway so feel free to clean up any detritus and send me a pull request.
+The the code is available on GitHub anyway so feel free to clean up any detritus and send me a pull request.
 Again we use pattern matching to keep calling the `loopForMsg` function until the result is returned or a time out occurs.

 ###Scan
 {% codeblock lang:fsharp %}